pawelc/docs/tidy1.md

-The Kanerva Machine: A Generative Distributed Memory What Uncertainties Do We Need in Bayesian Deep Learning for Computer Vision Learning Stochastic Recurrent Networks
+The Kanerva Machine: A Generative Distributed Memory Learning Stochastic Recurrent Networks
-DRAW: A Recurrent Neural Network For Image Generation Learning visual motion in recurrent neural networks Modeling temporal dependencies in high-dimensional sequences: Application to polyphonic music generation and transcription Bayesian Data Analysis Straight-line Fitting
+Learning visual motion in recurrent neural networks Modeling temporal dependencies in high-dimensional sequences: Application to polyphonic music generation and transcription Bayesian Data Analysis Straight-line Fitting